boo1ean/express-delay/README.md

 ## Use case

-You want to test your fancy ajax loaders, spinners and stuff, but your dev machine is to damn fast for that shit!
+You want to test your fancy ajax loaders, spinners and stuff, but your dev machine is too damn fast for that shit!

 ## Usage